 Santino doesn’t normally hear with his right ear.
 “It was very exciting to observe when the doctor spoke to him and he turned to the right side.”
 With ADHEAR, Santino can hear which direction the sound is coming from, whether it’s his friends in the playground or a car on the street.

-“We saw many changes in him,” Esther explained.
+“We saw many changes in him,” Fabiana explained.
 “All our hopes are fulfilled.”

 Hope For The Future

 And Santino was not alone in enjoying his new bone conduction device.
 Overall, 15 children from Jujuy received an ADHEAR.
 “Activating the devices was a very emotional experience,” explained Humberto Maone from MED-EL Latin America.